HenrikJoreteg/human-javascript/ch06 - models.md

 })
 ```

-So now, clicking on an item will toggle a class. jQuery's `toggleClass()` method will check whether it's already got the class and add or remove it as necessary.
-Great! we're done!
+So now, clicking on an item will toggle a class. jQuery's `toggleClass()` method will check whether it's already got the class, and add or remove it as necessary.
+Great!
+We're done!

 Err... well typically if you're going to select something it's for a reason, right?
 So our app is going to want to *do* something with the selected item or items.